 If you're addressing multiple people within a department or are unsure which team member is the primary point of contact, you may choose to include the department name.

 4. "Greetings," "Hello" or "Hi there"

-If you’re sending a less formal correspondence, such as an office memo or meeting announcement, you may choose to use a more casual generic salutation.
-If applicable, you may also couple this with a team or department name.
+If you're sending a less formal correspondence, such as an office memo or meeting announcement, you may use a more casual generic salutation.
+You may also couple this with a team or department name if applicable.

 When to capitalize "To Whom It May Concern"

 The most common method is to use capital letters for the first letter of every word, like this: "To Whom It May Concern,"